wireapp/wire-server/src/how-to/install/includes/helm_dns-ingress-troubleshooting.inc.rst

 The only expections to this are:

 * restund01, restund02  which need the appropriate DNS name pointed to them
-* sftd which needs to point to both of the external IPs you are providing conference calling on
+* sftd which needs to point to the external IPs you are providing conference calling on

 So `sftd.<domain>` should list both SFT servers, while each of the restund servers get their own respective domain name.